Swati2212/Churn-Modelling-using-neural-network/README.md

 ### TECHNOLOGIES USED
 The Code is written in Python 3.6.9 using google colaboratory.
 You can go to this link.
 You can also use Jupyter Notebook.
 Touse JupyterNotebook, First, download Anaconda.
 By downloading Anaconda, you get conda, Python, Jupyter Notebook and hundreds of other open source packages.
 Now, to install Tensor flow and keras, follow steps below,
-# install pip in the virtual environment
+- $install pip in the virtual environment
-$ conda install pip
+- $conda install pip
-# install Tensorflow CPU version
+- $install Tensorflow CPU version
-$ pip install --upgrade tensorflow # for python 2.7
+- $pip install --upgrade tensorflow # for python 2.7
-$ pip3 install --upgrade tensorflow # for python 3.*
+- $pip3 install --upgrade tensorflow # for python 3.*
-# install Keras (Note: please install TensorFlow first)
+- $install Keras (Note: please install TensorFlow first)
-$ pip install Keras
+- $pip install Keras